ilya-frolov/ForumTestApp/README.md

    }
    ```

-4. **Run the application** - The application will:
+5. **Run the application** - The application will:
    - Automatically detect the environment and load the appropriate configuration file
-   - EF Core will detect that migrations are already applied and will not try to recreate the database
+   - EF Core will detect that the database schema already exists and mark migrations as applied
+   - The application will start successfully

+**Note:**
-**Note:** When using the manual script, make sure the database schema matches what EF Core expects.
+- When using the manual script, make sure the database schema matches what EF Core expects.
 The script includes all necessary tables and seed data.
+- **Important:** The user from your connection string must have database access granted as shown in step 3.
+Without proper permissions, the application will fail to connect to the database.

 ### Database Initialization Details